zehaowork/spotifyAPP/README.md

 ### Execution
 execue the view.py to start the program

+### Use scenarios - 1
+* type in 'linkin park' and press 'search'
+* artist info displays
+* click on play button
+* audio plays

+### Use scenarios - 2
+* type in 'dajdkajdasd' and press 'search'
+* application show error message

 ## Things to fix
 this application do not have a stop button for audio, and audio overlap if previous audio had not finish playing.

 ## Things to improve
 Add some data analysing features for this application

 ## Built With